hucker/ten8t/docs/README.md

 As you might expect, a framework could discover these tests provide 2 passing test results if the files all exist.

 In order to be useful we need functions that return more detail and ideally functions that return more than one `Ten8tResult`.
-So we support yield and a result object that stores...everyting I could think of.
+So we support yield and a result object that stores...everything I could think of.

 ```python
 from ten8t import TR, categories